FolkiDevv/partysys/README.md

 This is [Discord](https://discord.com) bot with a system of temporary voice channels and live adverts for them.

+> [!NOTE]
+> The project is under development and currently does not have any interface
+> to manage settings in the database.
+All settings must be set manually.

 ## Installing

 **Python 3.12 or higher is required**